 East Siberian Sea:

-Depending on your course and weather, explore granite towers, luxuriant tundra and ancient ceremonial sites along the coast where mammoths once roamed.
-A hallmark of any Arctic expedition is flexibility and your options are many as you cross the top of the world.
-The surrounding pack ice is an ideal place to find walruses, polar bears and other wildlife of the circumpolar north.
+Depending on sailing conditions, explore granite towers, tundra, and ancient ceremonial sites along shores where mammoths once roamed.
+The surrounding pack ice is an ideal place to find walruses, polar bears, and other wildlife of the circumpolar north.

 Arrive in the remote city of Nome, Alaska, on the coast of the Bering Sea.
 Disembark to explore the town prior to the charter flight to Anchorage.
 In Anchorage transfer to flights home.